Will Middlebrooks: Milwaukee Brewers

 On December 15, 2015, Middlebrooks agreed to a minor league contract with an invitation to spring training with the Milwaukee Brewers.
 The Brewers assigned him to the Colorado Springs Sky Sox of the PCL to start the 2016 season.
 Middlebrooks batted .282 with 10 home runs and 47 RBIs for Colorado Springs, before he was promoted to the major leagues on July 4.
 After batting .111 in ten games for Milwaukee, he went on the disabled list with a strained leg.
-The Brewers activated him from the disabled list and outrighted him off of the 40-man roster on August 30.
+The Brewers activated him from the disabled list and outrighted him off the 40-man roster on August 30.

 Texas Rangers

 Middlebrooks signed a minor league contract with the Texas Rangers on November 11, 2016.
 He began the 2017 season with the Round Rock Express of the PCL.
 He spent most of 2017 with the Express until he was called up by the Rangers in September.
 He became the first player in over 100 years to hit a pinch-hit triple in both games of a doubleheader on September 6, 2017, against the Atlanta Braves.
+In 22 games for Texas, Middlebrooks batted .211/.231/.368 with no home runs and three RBI.
+On October 10, Middlebrooks was removed from the 40–man roster and sent outright to Round Rock.
+He subsequently rejected the assignment and elected free agency.

 Philadelphia Phillies

-On January 3, 2018, Middlebrooks signed a minor-league contract that included an invitation to spring training with the Philadelphia Phillies.
+On January 3, 2018, Middlebrooks signed a minor league contract with the Philadelphia Phillies that included an invitation to spring training.
 On February 25, Middlebrooks broke his leg in a spring training game against the Orioles, and because of this injury, he did not appear in a game during the 2018 season.
-He elected free agency on November 2, 2018, and on January 10, 2019, he announced his retirement.
+He elected free agency following the season on November 2, and on January 10, 2019, he announced his retirement.

 Broadcasting career

 In 2019, Middlebrooks was hired as a baseball analyst for CBS Sports HQ.
-In March 2022, Middlebrooks joined NESN, where his wife Jenny worked from 2012 to 2014, as a studio analyst for Red Sox coverage.
+In March 2022, Middlebrooks joined NESN, where his wife Jenny worked from 2012 to 2013, as a studio analyst for Red Sox coverage.